-ED S428 Teaching Science in the K-8 Curriculum 2 credits (2+0)
+ED S428 Teaching Science in the K-8 Curriculum

 Methods of teaching science.
 Inquiry processes in science, foster understanding of fundamental concepts in physical, life, earth and space science, and science process.
 Teaching to diverse populations and accommodating all students.
 Integration of subject areas and technology to enhance the learning.

 Prerequisite: Admission to BA Elementary Education major or permission from program director.